CMMC Level 2 Certification Checklist

 - Test programs for malicious code before using them.

-- Approve nonlocal maintenance and diagnostic activities, require multi-factor authentication with replay resistance, and terminbate sessions when maintenance is complete.
+- Approve nonlocal maintenance and diagnostic activities, require multi-factor authentication with replay resistance, and terminate sessions when maintenance is complete.

-Under the media protection control, orgasnizations must ensure the security of system media containing CUI.
+Under the media protection control, organizations must ensure the security of system media containing CUI.
 Some of the specific activities include, but are not limited to:

 - Ensure physical control and securely store system media that contain CUI.